Metabolic syndromeInsulin resistance syndrome; Syndrome X

 Lower your cholesterol by eating healthier foods, losing weight, exercising, and taking cholesterol-lowering medicines, if needed.

 Eating healthier foods, losing weight, ...

 Your body needs cholesterol to work well.
 But cholesterol levels that are too high can harm you.
-Cholesterol is measured in milligrams per deciliter...Read Article Now Book Mark Article
+In the US, blood cholesterol is most often measured...Read Article Now Book Mark Article

 - Lower your blood pressure by eating less salt, losing weight, exercising, and taking medicine, if needed.

 If you smoke, now is the time to quit.
 Ask your provider for help quitting.
 There are medicines and programs that can help you quit.

 There are many ways to quit smoking.
 There are also resources to help you.
 Family members, friends, and co-workers may be supportive.
 But to be su...Read Article Now Book Mark Article

 People with metabolic syndrome have an increased long-term risk of developing heart disease, type 2 diabetes, stroke, kidney disease, and poor blood supply to the legs.